 The following units (with contact persons indicated) are participating consortium members:

 - Institute for Sustainable Energy and the Environment (ISEE)

 - Center for Air Quality, Director Kevin Crist (Engineering) - conducts collaborative air quality research

 - Ohio Coal Research Center, Director David J. Bayless (Engineering) - conducts collaborative basic and applied environmental conversion, energy security, air pollution control research, assessment, and reporting

-- Voinovich School for Leadership and Public Affairs (Voinovich Center), Director Mark Weinberg (Political Science) - provides an infrastructure and organizing entity for CE3 activities by housing the staff and by coordinating the Consortium Faculty Learning Group and consortium-sponsored conferences
+- Voinovich School for Leadership and Public Service (Voinovich Center), Director Mark Weinberg (Political Science) - provides an infrastructure and organizing entity for CE3 activities by housing the staff and by coordinating the Consortium Faculty Learning Group and consortium-sponsored conferences

 - Master’s of Science in Environmental Studies (MSES), Geoffrey Dabelko (Environmental and Plant Biology) - coordinates and offer multidisciplinary graduate experiential learning opportunities.